top of page

 1. Flash Sales:

-Flash sales are the most common example of FOMO campaign.
+Flash sales are the most common example of a FOMO campaign.
 A flash sale naturally creates urgency because of limited stock and/or limited time frame.
 This creates a sense of scarcity of the product and boosts the conversions.
 It is commonly used by retailers both online and offline.
-For example, end of season sales, Black Friday sales, festival offers, etc.
+For example, end-of-season sales, Black Friday sales, festival offers, etc.

 2. Events: